10 Best Puma Running Shoes Reviewed

-Q: What are Puma’s best known for?
+Q: What is Puma best known for?
 What can I expect from the brand?

-Q: I’ve heard that most people run without socks in Puma’s; what’s the consensus?
+Q: I’ve heard that most people run without socks in their Puma shoes, what’s the consensus?

-A: It’s really a personal preference.
-It’s a possibility that since Puma’s are used for a lot of track and field events, most of which are ran without socks, perhaps this stuck with the brand along the way.
-Regardless of why, running without socks is a choice that each individual runner has to make, there’s no real right or wrong answer.
+It’s really a personal preference.
+Puma shoes are often used for track and field events, which are typically done sockless–and perhaps this stuck with the brand along the way.
+Regardless of why, running without socks is a choice that each individual runner has to make, there’s no right or wrong answer.

 Q: Do Puma’s run true to size?

-A: Yes.
+Yes.
 The majority of Puma footwear runs true to size, and a lot more consistent than most running shoe brands.
-The particular models that run a little small, we have made sure to make note about it on our guide so that our readers have the most information available to them.
+The particular models that run a little small, we have made sure to make note of in our guide so our readers have the most information available to them.

-Q: I’m planning on working to increase my times, are Puma’s a good selection for that?
+Q: I’m planning to decrease my times, are Puma’s a good selection for that?